OpenSourceWorkflow/generator-kickstart/README.md

 └──         └── test-<component-name>.js
 ```

 The test-* file then contains your actual tests.
-It comes with 2 exmample test cases.
-One is a simple call to a public function of the module.
-The other loads HTML and then fires a public function so that you could test on
-DOM manipulation.

 ```javascript
 // Example for foo